 Not only does December mark the end of the year, Christmas and summer holidays — it is also the month for Year 12 final results!
-Students in Victoria and New South Wales can expect to receive their Australian Tertiary Admission Rank (ATAR) on 15 and 18 December respectively, while Queensland students will be notified of their Overall Position (OP) on 20 December.
+Students in Victoria and New South Wales can expect to receive their Australian Tertiary Admission Rank (ATAR) on 14 December, while Queensland students will be notified of their Overall Position (OP) on 15 December.
 With these dates rapidly approaching, it’s likely you’ll have a few questions about your child’s final results and where they lead.

 Both the ATAR and OP are ranks that show where your child sits in relation to the rest of their Year 12 state cohort.
 Students in New South Wales and Victoria are awarded an ATAR, which is a percentile rating from 0.00 to 99.95.
 If a student is awarded an ATAR of 80.00 it means that they performed better than 80 per cent of their cohort and are in the top 20 per cent of students.
 In Queensland, students are placed in one of 25 OP bands, with OP1 being the highest and OP25 the lowest.
 In New South Wales and Victoria, ATARs are calculated based on a combination of results from work completed at school, as well as the student’s performance in HSC or VCE exams.
 In Queensland, students do not take state-wide exams for each subject and results are based entirely on assessment completed as part of the subject at school.
 The Queensland Core Skills (QCS) test, completed by all students in the state, is used to scale results between different subjects and schools.